akostrik/exam5_cpp/README.md

 This one will simply call the getHitBySpell of the passed object, passing the current instance as parameter.

-When all this is done, create an implementation of ASpell called Fwoosh.
+When all this is done, create an implementation of ASpell called **Fwoosh**.
 Its default constructor will set the name to "Fwoosh" and the effects to "fwooshed".
 You will, of course, implement the clone() method.
 In the case of Fwoosh, it will return a pointer to a new Fwoosh object.

-In the same way, create a concrete ATarget called Dummy, the type of which is "Target Practice Dummy".
+In the same way, create a concrete ATarget called **Dummy**, the type of which is "Target Practice Dummy".
 You must also implement its clone() method.

 Add to the Warlock the following member functions: